bryanlammon/supra/readme.md

 * [`supra-reference-cs.docx`](https://github.com/bryanlammon/supra/blob/main/supra-reference-cs.docx), which uses common legal scholarship formatting, and
 * [`supra-reference-cormorant.docx`](https://github.com/bryanlammon/supra/blob/main/supra-reference-cormorant.docx), which uses my preferred formatting.

+Both are formatted to look similar to published law review articles.
+`supra-reference-cs.docx` is typeset in Century Schoolbook, and it has the wide margins you often see in PDFs of published articles.
+It's a good default option.
+`supra-reference-cormorant.docx` is my preference.
+It is styled a little differently and uses narrow margins for easy reading on a tablet.
-Note, use of `supra-reference-cormorant.docx` requires that you have the fonts Cormorant Garamond and Cormorant SC installed.
+It also requires that you have the fonts Cormorant Garamond and Cormorant SC installed.
 You can download them [here](https://github.com/CatharsisFonts/Cormorant).

 ### Post-Processing Options